Healthy Homes Assessment Totara Park

 Rental Property Home Assessments Totara Park

-Property rental areas that are affected by Health Homes Standard.
-Healthy Homes Standards in Totara Park include each:
+Areas of rental properties that are impacted by The Healthy Homes Standards in Totara Park include each:

 • Bedroom